floydspace/aws-lambda-effect-runtime/README.md

 ## Setup

 First, you will need to deploy the layer to your AWS account.
-Clone this repository and run the publish-layer script to get started.
-Note: the publish-layer script also builds the layer.
+Clone this repository and run the `build-layer` script to prepare the layer for distribution.
+Then run the `publish-layer` script to publish the layer to your AWS account.

 ```sh
 git clone https://github.com/floydspace/aws-lambda-effect-runtime.git